sinch/ios-app-to-phone-tutorial/readme.md

 ##Start

-If you don't have an account with Sinch, sign up for one at [http://www.sinch.com/signup]().
+If you don't have an account with Sinch, sign up for one at [http://www.sinch.com/signup](http://www.sinch.com/signup).
 Set up a new application using the dashboard, and take note of your application key and secret.
 Next:

 * Launch Xcode and create a new project (File>New>Project)
 * Select 'Single View Application' and click next
 * Name the project 'CallingApp' and save it

 The easiest way to add the Sinch SDK is to use CocoaPods.
-Open a terminal window in your Xcode project directory, create a Podfile with the content below.
+Open a terminal window in your Xcode project directory, create a Podfile with the content below:

 ```pod init```